-The items in the Net Assets Statement at 31 March 2021 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Net Assets Statement at 31 March 2020 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-Item Uncertainties Effect if actual results differ from assumptions Actuarial present value of promised retirement benefits (Note 18) Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the Fund with expert advice about the assumptions to be applied.
-The effects on the net pension liability of changes in individual assumptions can be measured.
-For instance, a 0.5% increase in the discount rate assumption would result in a decrease in the pension liability of approximately £185m.
-A 0.5% increase in assumed earnings inflation would increase the value of liabilities by approximately £10m, and a one-year increase in assumed life expectancy would increase the liability by around 3 to 5%.

-Private equity/infrastructure Private equity/infrastructure investments are valued at fair value in accordance with British Venture Capital Association guidelines.
-These investments are not publicly listed and as such there is a degree of estimation involved in the valuation.
-The total private equity/infrastructure investments in the financial statements are £81m.
+Item Uncertainties Effect if actual results differ Actuarial present value of promised retirement benefits (Note 19) Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of consulting actuaries is engaged to provide the Fund with expert advice about the assumptions to be applied. from assumptions The effects on the net pension liability of changes in individual assumptions can be measured.
+For instance, a 0.5% increase in the discount rate assumption would result in a decrease in the pension liability of approximately £136m.
+A 0.5% increase in assumed earnings inflation would increase the value of liabilities by approximately £8m, and a one-year increase in assumed life expectancy Private equity/infrastructure Private equity/infrastructure investments are valued at fair value using recognised valuation techniques.
+These investments are not publicly listed and as such, there is a degree of estimation involved in the valuation. would increase the liability by approximately 3 to 5%.
+The total private equity/infrastructure investments in the financial statements are £84m.
 There is a risk that this investment may be under- or overstated in the accounts.
-Effect of Coronavirus pandemic on investment valuations Due to the uncertainties in the financial markets caused by the current Coronavirus pandemic, there is an increased risk that the valuation of the Fund's level 3 investments may be affected and the valuations may be misstated.
-The Fund's private equity and infrastructure investments are usually valued in the accounts based on the 31st December valuations, with adjustments to roll forward cashflows to 31st March as appropriate and therefore do not fully take into account recent events relating to the Covid-19 pandemic.
-There is a risk that this investment may be under- or overstated in the accounts.
-The Fund's investment advisors estimate this to be up +/- 27.1% of the reported value.
-Further detail is provided in note 16.
+Effect of Coronavirus pandemic on investment valuations Due to the uncertainties in the financial markets caused by the current Coronavirus pandemic, there is an increased risk that the valuation of the Fund's level 3 investments may be affected and the valuations may be mis-stated.
+The Fund's private equity and infrastructure investments are usually valued in the accounts based on the 31st There is a risk that this investment may be under- or overstated in the accounts.
+The Fund's investment advisors estimate this to be up +/- 24.3% of the reported value.
+Further detail is provided in note 17.